-50 years ago: ‘The Dude’ didn’t abide.
-He helped lead thousands in protest at UW after students shot at Kent State
+50 years ago, ‘The Dude’ didn’t abide.
+He helped lead thousands in protest at UW after students shot at Kent State.

 “It wasn’t all sex, drugs and rock ‘n’ roll,” Dowd says about those times.
 “We were entrepreneurs.
 We were business people.”

 “Some of my roommates started the Rainbow Tavern and The Fresh Air Tavern, which had some of the best musicians in America performing there.
-I was part of Randy Finley’s movie theater chain [the Seven Gables, before being sold, became the Northwest’s largest chain of independent movie theaters].”
+I was part of Randy Finley’s movie theater chain.”
+(The Seven Gables, before being sold, became the Northwest’s largest chain of independent movie theaters.)

 Dowd moved to Southern California in 1981 and produced and promoted movies.
 He lives in Venice Beach.